Browse our complete selection of products

-When bowls are turned from solid wood blocks these blocks have to come from a tree having sufficient diameter to meet the requirements of the bowl size.
+When wooden bowls are turned from solid wood blocks these blocks have to come from a tree having sufficient diameter to meet the requirements of the bowl size.
 For example a 15 inch bowl will require a tree having a diameter greater than 15 inches.

 Hopefully there will be no hidden defects or rot in the log.

 To this end the finest specimen trees which provide the seeding of the forest are harvested.
-In many cases the block of wood is cut so as to produce a number of nesting bowls, this can a be wasteful process since only one or two of the sizes produced are actually required for market.
+In many cases the block of wood is cut so as to produce a number of nesting bowls.
+This can a be wasteful process since only one or two of the sizes produced are actually required for market.

 As you might expect we undertake rigorous selection of the lumber to ensure the finest results creates a surface from our skilled craftspeople.

 We have chosen to adopt a traditional oil finish in amalgamation with our proprietary finish.
-We have done this because we have found that the majority of customers, when seeking a colonial style bowl, enjoy the direct contact with the wood surface.
+We have done this because we have found that the majority of customers, when seeking a Colonial style bowl, enjoy the direct contact with the wood surface.
 By developing this method we have been able to create a protected surface which feels as it would have in centuries past.